 - Bonanza Falls: between White Pine and Silver City, one mile south of Lake Superior, on the West side of M-64. (no sign viewable when you are heading north – need to look for Michigan recreation signage ).
 Beautiful views, great easy hiking!

-- Silver City: turn right into Silver City and stop along the way to enjoy the shores of Lake Superior.
+- Silver City: turn left into Silver City and stop along the way to enjoy the shores of Lake Superior.
 Walk the beach, do some rock hounding and capture the amazing views!

 - Porcupine Mountains – Summit Peak, Lake of the Clouds and Mirror Lake